Contact

 Current Responsibilities

-- Pharmacy MPharm Course (UCAS: B230) at The School of Pharmacy, University of Nottingham (ranked top 5 course in the world for pharmacy and pharmacology in QS World University Rankings by Subject 2022 and 2021).
+- Pharmacy MPharm Course (UCAS: B230) at The School of Pharmacy, University of Nottingham (ranked top 5 course in the world for Pharmacy and Pharmacology in QS World University Rankings by Subject 2022 and 2021).

-- Pharmacology BSc Course (UCAS: B211) at The School of Life Sciences, University of Nottingham (ranked top 5 course in the world for pharmacy and pharmacology in QS World University Rankings by Subject 2022 and 2021).
+- Pharmacology BSc Course (UCAS: B211) at The School of Life Sciences, University of Nottingham (ranked top 5 course in the world for Pharmacy and Pharmacology in QS World University Rankings by Subject 2022 and 2021).

 - Medicine BMedSci and BMBS Courses (Bachelor of Medical Sciences, and Bachelor of Medicine and Surgery) (UCAS: A100) at The School of Medicine, University of Nottingham.

-- Drug Discovery MSc Course through joint collaboration from both The School of Pharmacy and School of Life Sciences, University of Nottingham.
+- Drug Discovery MSc Course through collaboration from both The School of Pharmacy and School of Life Sciences, University of Nottingham.

 Expertise Summary